 Building stakeholder capacity to map and report Weeds of National Significance

 Target Species: All Western Australian Weeds of National Significanceand weeds identified as high priority.

-Key Activities: This project will develop information products to assist landholders to accurately identify key weed species and deliver training for use of a mapping and reporting application for Weeds of National Significance in Western Australia.
+Key Activities: This project developed information products to assist landholders to accurately identify key weed species and delivered training for use of a mapping and reporting application for Weeds of National Significance in Western Australia.

 Accelerating capacity for Western Weeds of National Significance control through collaboration and innovation

 Target Species: Western Australian Weeds of National Significance